aviadlevy/aviadlevy.github.io/src/content/home.md

 subtitleHighlight: "Software Engineer"
 subtitleSuffix: "who loves to code!"
 ---
-Here will have some content
+Here we will have some content